lubuntu-team/manual/source/2/2.3/2.3.3/Skanlite.rst

 Version
 -------
-Lubuntu ships with version 2.1.0 of skanlite.
+Lubuntu ships with version 2.1.0 of Skanlite.

 Screenshot
 ----------